abraaobarros/order-simulator/Readme.md

 ### Quickstart:

 Run it inside the folder project.
-Make sure you are using python 3.6+
+Make sure you are using python 3.6+ and pip 19+

 ```python
 pip install -r requirements.txt

 ```
+*If you don't have pip or python installed, follow these instructions: [https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3]

 Run it from terminal: